reevoo/reevoo.github.io/docs/reevooapi/purchase/purchase-list.markdown

 # Purchases

-The endpoint returns a list of all purchases done by purchaser identified by an email.
+Returns a list of all purchases done by purchaser identified by an email.
 For each purchase it returns the status of the associated review along with the review URL.

 ## Request